 In the late 1930s, American archaeologist Nelson Glueck attracted international attention by suggesting that the legendary “King Solomon’s Mines” were actually the Timna Valley copper mines.
 Glueck’s peers discredited his theory, citing his inability to precisely date the ruins.

-The Rise of Eilat Stone
+The Rise and Popularity of Eilat Stone

 In the early 1950s, the newly founded nation of Israel opened several small copper mines near the Timna Valley.
-Local lapidaries began cutting and polishing pieces of the richest and most colorful pieces of ore into attractive cabochons which, mounted in jewelry, quickly gained popularity among both Israelis and visiting tourists.
+Local lapidaries began cutting and polishing pieces of the richest and most colorful pieces of ore into attractive cabochons, which, mounted in jewelry, quickly gained popularity among both Israelis and visiting tourists.

 This new gemstone took its name—Eilat stone—from the Timna Valley’s nearest city.
 An alternative name—King Solomon’s stone—was based on regional history and culture.
 By the 1970s, Eilat stone had become an iconic souvenir of Israel and had even gained recognition, although without formal designation, as Israel’s national stone.
 Eilat stone also acquired metaphysical significance as a healing stone that promotes emotional freedom, furthers wisdom, and enables confident decision-making.